• Home

 About This Version

-Tony Bennet and B.B.
-King recorded “Let The Good Times Roll” in May 2001 for the album Playin’ With My Friends: Tony Bennett Sings The Blues.
-And Bennett certainly could sign this blues, exemplified on this album.
+Tony Bennett and B.B.
+King recorded “Let The Good Times Roll” in May 2001 for Playin’ With My Friends: Bennett Sings The Blues.
+Rob Mathes wrote the vocals arrangement.

-“Let The Good Times Roll,” as well as Playin’ With My Friends, is available on Apple Music.
+“Let The Good Times Roll,” as well as Playin’ With My Friends: Bennett Sings The Blues, is available on Apple Music.

 Filed Under: Song of the Day Tagged With: B.B.
-King, Fleecie Moore, Playin' With My Friends: Tony Bennett Sings the Blues, Sam Theard, Tony Bennett
+King, Fleecie Moore, Playin' With My Friends: Bennett Sings The Blues, Sam Theard, Tony Bennett

 • « Previous Page